ddev/ddev-contrib/docker-compose-services/old_php/README.md

 The site you've set up can probably be used as a migration source, can be archived, converted to html with a sitesucker, etc.

+## Configure PHP settings
+You cannot set PHP settings in .htaccess when running php-fpm.
+But PHP will load settings from .user.ini.
+This is important for enabling Xdebug, because the .ddev/php/xdebug.ini that normally controls Xdebug settings is not used by old_php.

 ## Options

 You may need another version of PHP.
 As noted in [docker-compose.php.yaml](.ddev/docker-compose.php.yaml), you can easily use 5.3, 5.4, or 5.5.